Braineee/student-portal/README.md

 # student-portal
-Student portal is an extension EMS (Education management system) built on PHP
+Student portal is an extension EMS (Education management system) built on PHP using mvc